"Freight Transportation's Safety Advocate"

 Electronic Logging Device (ELD) Advisory Group

-The ELD Advisory Group, chaired by Greer Woodruff of JB Hunt Transport, advises the Trucking Alliance on the relevant issues and concerns regarding full implementation of ELDs throughout the trucking industry.
+The ELD Advisory Group, chaired by Greer Woodruff of JB Hunt Transport, advises the Trucking Alliance Board of Directors on the relevant issues and concerns regarding full implementation of ELDs throughout the trucking industry.
 The ELD Advisory Group limits its opinions to matters specific to ELDs only.

 Continental Automotive Systems Corporation

 Auburn Hill, Michigan